 Weather -- The climate of Milwaukee is fairly mild, with temperate summers averaging in the 70s.
 Fall and winter do get fairly cold however, with average temperature dropping to the 20s and 30s December through March.
 The best time to plan a ceremony would be in the late spring or summer, but you might be able to find the best rates on event venues and hotels in September when it’s still fairly warm, but tourism has died down following the busier months.

-Think about what kind of wedding ceremony you want to have.
+Finding The Right Wedding Officiant -- Think about what kind of wedding ceremony you want to have.
 An intimate ceremony may call for a family member or close friend.
 Perhaps a larger ceremony would call for someone who is more experienced in public speaking.
 After narrowing it down, consider these points when choosing candidates for your officiant: